Inc44/bpu.im/DRAFT.md

 - As a learner, I run code from an article or my input and view output.
 - As an author, I write articles in Markdown with quiz/code blocks.

-### Tech Stack
+## Tech Stack

 Prioritize simplicity and ease of development: minimal code.
 Use the most popular languages, frameworks, and libraries with the biggest support.
 Use specialized tools instead of inventing our own.
 Avoid rare dependencies with little to no support.

-### Backend (not yet decided)
+### Backend

-- Framework: Django, Flask, Laravel
+- Framework: Flask.
-- Language:
+- Language: Python.
-- Database: MariaDB, MySQL, PostgreSQL, SQLite
+- Database: SQLite.
-- Markdown Processing:
+- Markdown Processing: Python-Markdown (convert Markdown with special syntax quiz to HTML; no conversion for articles).
-- Code Execution:
+- Code Execution: Self-hosted API for Judge0 (no Zig support) or glot.io.
-- Other:
+- Other: Flask-Login (authentication); Flask-SQLAlchemy (database interactions); Werkzeug (security).

-### Frontend (not yet decided)
+### Frontend

-- Framework: HTMX, Next, React, Solid, Svelte, Vanilla, Vue
+- Framework: HTMX.
-- CSS: Bootstrap, Tailwind, Vanilla
+- CSS: Tailwind.
-- Fonts: Monospaced via Google Fonts
+- Fonts: Monospaced via Google Fonts.
-- Math Rendering: KaTeX, MathJax
+- Math Rendering: KaTeX, MathJax.
-- Graphics: Asymptote (interactive 3D graphs in HTML), Mermaid, TikZ, chemfig, pgfplots, tkz-tab
+- Graphics (via LaTeX backend compilation): Asymptote (HTML for interactive 3D graphs, SVG for static), Mermaid (charts, diagrams), TikZ (Graph, Tree), chemfig, pgfplots, tkz-tab.
-- Quizzes:
+- Quizzes: Vanilla JS with HTMX for form submissions and feedback.
-- Other:
+- Other: Marked (Markdown preview).

 ### Deployment

 - Domain: bpu.im, with several subdomains used for other projects.
-- Proxy: Cloudflare
+- Proxy: Cloudflare (CDN, DDoS, CAPTCHA, compression).
 - Hosting: Netcup ARM64 6 vCore 8 GB RAM 256 GB NVMe Debian; may be migrated to x86_64 in the future.
-- Server: Apache
+- Server: Apache.
-- Compression: Precompressed and dynamic
+- Compression: Precompressed and dynamic.
-- Version Control: Git
+- Version Control: Git.
-- IDE: VSCode
+- IDE: VSCode.

 ### Inspiration